SpaceWalkPublishing/dbatch/council.md

 <a id="schools"></a>
 ### Schools
 <p>
 West Melbourne has, and must maintain, great schools.
 Schools are where our children get many of the skills and knowledge they need to live happy and successful lives.
 And as children are our future, we must take this responsibility very seriously.
 We cannot have great schools without great teachers.
 But, if we don't show teachers the respect they deserve and give them the support they need, how can they possibly perform at their full potential and provide the high-quality education our children deserve?
 It is no secret that our schools face funding issues at the county and state level, so strong leadership at the city level is essential.
-We recently saw this type of decisive action with regards to SROs.
-But now that support may be waivering due to the indecision and confusion of our state legislators and School Board.
-I will work to continue the momentum from the positive SRO decisions and look to directly incentivize the absolute best West Melbourne teachers in terms of both recruitment and retention.
+We have seen this type of decisive action with regards to the City support of our SROs.
+We must work to continue the momentum from the positive SRO decisions and look to directly incentivize the absolute best West Melbourne teachers in terms of both recruitment and retention.
 </p>

 <a id="infrastructure"></a>
 ### Infrastructure
 <p>
 West Melbourne residents should not have to worry about their homes flooding, their roads crumbling, and their power failing.
 Blocked drainage canals, pot-holed roads, and near collapsed electricity poles are unacceptable.
-And yet I have personally witnessed West Melbourne neighborhoods flooding, had my bones rattled on our roads, and have seen a West Melbourne electrical transformer explode on a perfectly fine April morning.
+We have witnessed West Melbourne neighborhoods flooding, had our bones rattled on our roads, and I have watched a West Melbourne electrical transformer explode on a perfectly fine April morning.
 </p>
 <p>
-I will make sure these essential infrastructure items get the appropriate funding.
+We must make sure these essential infrastructure items get the appropriate funding.
 Canal maintenance should be a top priority, we should work to keep the roads smooth, and modernize our power grid.
 These are both short term (drainage) and long term (roads, power) problems.
 All are issues that need to be continually addressed.
 </p>

 <a id="zoning"></a>
 ### Zoning and Permitting
 <p>
-City planning should be taken very seriously and we should hold contractors operating in here to high standards.
+City planning should be taken very seriously and we should hold contractors to high moral, environmental, and building standards.
 West Melbourne is in the midst of a huge building boom.
 However, it is clear that some builders and contractors are cutting significant corners to maximize their profits at the expense of West Melbourne residents.
-Many subdivisions have experienced the heartbreak of homes needing significant repairs, which could have been avoided if some builders were not so greedy and respected their customers.
+Many subdivisions have experienced the heartbreak of homes needing significant repairs, which could have been avoided if some builders had shown more respect their customers.
 We have some truly amazing local homebuilders in Brevard County, but the big national builders have obviously disrespected many West Melbourne residents.
-I will hold these builders accountable and carefully assess how permits are issued to these national corporations.
+We must hold these builders accountable and carefully assess how permits are issued to these national corporations.
 </p>

 <a id="business"></a>
 ### Local businesses

 West Melbourne is a prime location for businesses.
 There is easy access from I95, and we are the corridor to Downtown Melbourne and beachside.
 Local businesses support our community with jobs and quality services.
-I will carefully consider how to retain our excellent local businesses, attract new ones, and support strategic development that has a minimal impact on our residents' quality of life.
+We must carefully consider how to retain our excellent local businesses, attract new ones, and support strategic development that has a minimal impact on our residents' quality of life.

 <a id="green"></a>
 ### Green spaces